j-medland/g-embedded-python-interpreter-toolkit/README.md

 ## To Do
 - [x] Setup Build System and Dependency Management
 - [x] Simple Working Example - Evaluate Python Script and Call Functions
-- [x] Explore Passing Python Objects back to LabVIEW (In Progress - Done but adding more types)
+- [x] Explore Passing Python Objects back to LabVIEW (Done but adding more types)
-- [ ] Explore Passing LabVIEW managed buffers and IMAQ images to Python (In Progress)
+- [x] Explore Passing LabVIEW managed buffers and IMAQ images to Python (Done but considering a Python-writable option)
 - [ ] Explore Passing Python allocated buffers back to LabVIEW
 - [ ] Explore making it easy to add the LabVIEW and C++ code to handle custom LabVIEW/Python types
 - [ ] Explore Multi-Threaded Operation (Currenly all CLFNs run in the UI thread which reduces peformance)